albertsolaroca/IR/README.md

 ``
 pip install python-terrier
+pip install fastrank
+pip install lightgbm
 ``

-We were using version 0.8.0.
-Once this library is installed, open the notebook and execute the code in order to see the results obtained in the paper.
+Once these libraries are installed, open the notebook and execute the code in order to see the results obtained in the paper.